Fleur de sel is a salt product of superb quality and specific gourmet flavour - also known as the caviar among salts.

 Where does fleur de sel come from compared to coarse salt?

-What makes fleur de sel different than other salts?
+What makes fleur de sel different from other salts?

-Fleur de sel is of better quality because it is less refined and contains a higher proportion of minerals.
-Fleur de sel tastes less salty because it has less sodium chloride (97%) than ordinary table salt.
+Fleur de sel is of better quality because it is less refined and contains more minerals.
+In addition, Fleur de sel tastes less salty because it has less sodium chloride (97%) than ordinary table salt.